zohaibsheikh96/stock-analysis/README.md

-# Stock Analysis Project
+# VBA Challenge

 ## Overview of Project

-This project focus's on providing insights about the performance of various stocks.
-Mainly the one year returns and Volume of stocks traded is calculated.
+This project focus's on making the refactoring the onriginal script to make it more efficient and streamlined.
+The script automates the calculation of one year returns and Volume of stocks traded.
 The algorithm written in this project is high performing as it is almost 5 times faster than the orignal macro.

 ## Results

 In this section we will discuss two aspects of the project, The performance of the stocks and improvenments in orignal macro.